Meet Our Team

 Essence is a San Diego native who loves to spend time with her family and friends and in her downtime enjoys reading historical fiction, romance, and thrillers.
 Growing up in an underrepresented community and having the opportunity to pursue her education enlightened her to the need for the betterment of communities that have been overlooked and underrepresented.
 She believes this fellowship at Mission Driven Finance will equip her with the tools and growth needed to aid underserved communities, in their attempt to better their lives and that of future generations.
 Essence graduated from the University of California, San Diego with a bachelor of arts in political science and international relations.
 While attending UCSD, she also worked as an undergraduate research fellow at the U.S. Immigration Policy Center at UCSD under Dr. Tom Wong.

 Shreya has spent her career focused on the impact social conditions have on health, and has a unique combination of skills in grant-funded program implementation coupled with finance and operations.
 Prior to joining Mission Driven Finance, Shreya was Finance Director, Hospital and Health Plan Operations at Kaiser Permanente, and responsible for the startup budget to open a new $850M hospital.
 Before moving into the finance position, Shreya was Senior Community Benefit Manager in the Public Affairs Department and administered Kaiser Permanente’s $32M community benefit program.
 Earlier positions were at Community Health Improvement Partners and the Los Angeles County Public Health Department.
-Shreya is an officer at SD Grantmakers, member of the MAAC board of directors, is a LEAD San Diego graduate, and a former member of the Carmel Valley Community Planning Board.
+Shreya is treasurer of the San Diego Grantmakers board of directors, secretary of the MAAC board of directors, is a LEAD San Diego graduate, and a former member of the Carmel Valley Community Planning Board.

 Prior to joining Mission Driven Finance, Crystal worked as an executive assistant for a tomato harvesting company based out of Sacramento, and has previous experience in the restaurant and real estate industries.
 Crystal is expected to transfer to San Diego State University in September 2020 to pursue a degree in economics.
 While economics was not what she initially planned to major in, it is a field that she became very interested in after taking a job as an executive assistant, where she started to see the major financial imbalances between her community in Barrio Logan and the people she was working with in Downtown San Diego.
 She took particular note of the lack of financial literacy available to underserved and overlooked communities such as her own.
 Crystal hopes that her work with Mission Driven Finance will help her achieve her professional goal of becoming a financial advisor, and making financial education readily available to low-income communities.